broomburgo/Fun-iOS/content/post/lenses-and-prisms-in-swift-a-pragmatic-approach.md

 An enum is thus a *coproduct* type (*co* stands for *dual to*).

-Now, we defined lenses for product types, let's *discover* prisms for coproducts as *colenses* with the same procedure.
+Now, we defined lenses for product types, let's then *discover* prisms for coproducts as *colenses* with the same procedure.

 First, we need a different representation for `Lens<Whole,Part>` that's a little more basic, less convenient but more explicit: